-- The Independent Auditors' Report on the basic financial statements of the Ward 9 Recreation District as of December 31, 2019 and for the year then ended expressed an unmodified opinion. - The audit did not disclose any audit findings which are required to be reported as reportable conditions or material weaknesses. - The results of the audit did not disclose any instances of noncompliance or other matters that are considered to be material to the basic financial statements of the Ward 9 Recreation District.
+- The Independent Auditors' Report on the basic financial statements of the Ward 9 Recreation District as of December 31, 2021 and for the year then ended expressed an unmodified opinion. - The audit did not disclose any audit findings which are required to be reported as reportable conditions or material weaknesses. - The results of the audit did disclose one instance of noncompliance (2021-001) that is considered to be material to the basic financial statements of the Ward 9 Recreation District.